cloned2k16/SNGT/README.md

 # Sngt
-SNGT (sing it) will be the entry point to a new iNET Social paradigm
+SNGT (sing it) will be the entry point to a completely new iNET Social Media paradigm